buildbotics/bbctrl-pcb/README.md

-# Buildbotics Machine Controller Schematics & PCB Layout
+# Buildbotics Controller Schematics & PCB Layout
 The top-level schematic is in the file ``buildbotics_controller.sch``.
 To view and edit the schematics run: